xhezairbey/xhezairbey.github.io/_posts/2024-01-01-the-xhezairbey-manifesto.md

 I do however, like how certain religions give their followers a moral code.
 I think that's good.
 Sometimes I think that religions were built as a form of ancient law enforcement.
 Instead of, don't kill that guy, you'll go to prison.
 You have don't kill that guy, you'll burn for all eternity and have Kevin Bacon for company.
 Or something like that.

 Instead of God, I have my own moral code.
 It's more like Phil Sturgeon's 'Don't be a Dick' open source license than the 10 commandments.

-We all know this one already.
-Treat others as you would like to be treated.
-It's the official don't be a dick rule.

-It takes a while to get used to though.
-You have to think about all of your actions, and how they might be effecting others around you.
-While this might take a second or two, I think the outcome of not offending someone makes it all work out.

 ## 2. I am not always right.
 In fact, I'm wrong a lot of the time.
 I never like to assume that I know everything.
 If someone were to ask me...